KodyJKing/superhot-mcc/notes/superhotmcc-dev-notes/Reversing.md

 ## Animations

 Bone poses live directly on the Entity structure, though they have varying offset from the entity base. `Entity.field_0x1aa` holds the offset from entity base to the bones array.
-Bone poses use encoding `struct Transform { Quaternion rotation; Vec4 translation; }`.
-When viewing an entity in memory, look for a region where every 8th float is 1.
+Bone poses use encoding `struct Transform { Quaternion rotation; Vec3 translation; float scale; }`.
+Scaling bones seems pretty rare, so when viewing an entity in memory, look for a region where every 8th float is 1.

-`Transform.translation.w` might actually be scale.
+Set a data breakpoint on the first float of the first bone.
+You may find a few functions that update bones.
+The one you want just handles non-procedural animations.
+Nopping out calls to it will cause the entity to rotate wildly like in this clip: https://www.youtube.com/watch?v=dpigozuFYwc

 I've only reversed the `Animation` structure enough to find `boneCount`.
 See `Halo1.cpp:Entity::boneCount` for information on how animations are accessed.

+## updateContrail function.

+Open a .contrail file in Guerilla and look for it's min/max point state transition duration fields.
+Then in game, look for these values in the tag's data.
+(You may want to have the mod's tag-browser UI updated to make finding this easier.).
+Set a data breakpoint on a transition duration field.
+In the game's current state, only the `updateContrail` function will access this field.

 # See Also